shivaenigma/tmpmail/README.md

         Specify BROWSER that is used to render the HTML of the email (default: w3m)
     --clipboard-cmd COMMAND
-        Specify the COMMAND to use for copying the email address to your clipboard (default: xclip -selection c)
+        Specify the COMMAND to use for copying the activation code to your clipboard (default: xclip -selection c)
--c, --copy
-        Copy the email address to your clipboard
--i, --inboxes
+-l, --list
         Show list of available inboxes
 -g, --generate
         Generate a new email inbox
+-a, --acode
+        Auto Detect and dump activation code from recent email
 -h, --help
         Show help
 -r, --recent